Anneliese van der Pol

-Anneliese Louise van der Pol (born September 23, 1984) is a Dutch actress and singer, based in the United States.
+Anneliese Louise van der Pol (born September 23, 1984) is a Dutch-American actress and singer.
 She is best known for her portrayal of Chelsea Daniels on the Disney Channel series That's So Raven (2003–2007) and its spin-off Raven's Home (2017–2022).
 In association with Disney Channel, van der Pol has recorded several songs, including "Over It", which was featured on the Stuck in the Suburbs soundtrack.

 Beyond her involvement with Disney Channel, van der Pol has had an extensive theater career, most notably appearing as Belle in the Broadway production of Beauty and the Beast.

 Life and career

 Early life and work

 Van der Pol was born in Naaldwijk, South Holland, to Willem van der Pol, who is Dutch and the director of the Physical Plant at the California State University in Fullerton, California, and Dyan Ross, an American from Brooklyn, New York.
 Van der Pol's mother named her after Anne Frank after visiting the house where Frank hid (Van der Pol's mother is Jewish).
 Anneliese has two older sisters, Rachel and Sarah.
 Van der Pol's family moved to the United States when she was three years old, and she retains dual American and Dutch citizenship.

 Van der Pol attended school in Bellflower, California, where she began acting in third grade at Washington Elementary School.
 She attended Bellflower Middle School and High School, then transferred to the acclaimed Orange County High School of the Arts in Santa Ana, California, where she graduated in 2002.

 In 1999, Van der Pol played Sandy Dumbrowsky in the Huntington Beach Playhouse revival of Grease, which earned her a Bobbi Award for "Best Actress in a Musical".
 She played Eva Perón in the Buena Park Civic Theatre production of Evita in 1999 and received positive reviews from the Los Angeles Times.
 At the age of fifteen, she is also the youngest actress in theatrical history to play the role in a professional production.
 Van der Pol subsequently starred as "Laurey" in an Austin, Texas, musical theatre production of Oklahoma! from 2000 to 2001.
 Her performance earned her both an Austin Critics Table Award nomination for "Best Actress in a Musical" and a B. Iden Payne Nomination for "Best Featured Actress in a Musical".